solenebernard/solenebernard.github.io/content/courses/course4/index.md

 ---

-## Compute the note from the frequency
+## First step: Find the frequency then the note

 From a first note A defined by the frequency $f_0 = 440$Hz, the other notes are defined by: